ricardona/azure-csharp-image-app-blob-bicep-deploy/README.md

 ![Azure Blob Storage Photo Gallery Web Application Sample .NET](./images/photo-gallery.png)

 ## Technologies used
-- ASP.NET MVC 5
-- .NET 4.5
+- NET Core 6.0
 - Azure Storage emulator
 - Azure Web Apps
 - Azure Storage

-Azure Blob Storage Photo Gallery Web Application using ASP.NET MVC 5.
-The sample uses the .NET 4.5 asynchronous programming model to demonstrate how to call the Storage Service using the Storage .NET client library's asynchronous APIs.
+Azure Blob Storage Photo Gallery Web Application using ASP.NET MVC The sample uses the asynchronous programming model to demonstrate how to call the Storage Service using the Storage .NET client library's asynchronous APIs.

 ## Running this sample
 1. Before you can run this sample, you must have the following prerequisites:
 	- The Azure Storage Emulator, which you can download [here](https://go.microsoft.com/fwlink/?linkid=717179&clcid=0x409).
 You can also read more about [Using the Azure Storage emulator for development](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator).
-	- Visual Studio 2015 or Visual Studio 2017.
+	- Visual Studio 2022.

 2. Open the Azure Storage emulator.
 Once the emulator is running it will be able to process the images from the application.

 3. Clone this repository using Git for Windows (http://www.git-scm.com/), or download the zip file.

-4. From Visual Studio, open the **WebApp-Storage-DotNet.sln** file from the root directory.
+4. From Visual Studio, open the **net-photo-gallery.sln** file from the root directory.

 5. In Visual Studio Build menu, select **Build Solution** (or Press F6).